 Location: Selby Road, Negombo

-Time needed to explore: 30 minutes – 1 hour
+Time needed for exploring: 30 minutes – 1 hour

-Both men and Women are working hard on the beach.
+Both men and women are working hard on the beach towards the opening hours of the fish market.
 From early in the morning till late in the afternoon.
 It’s 8 a.m. and some of the fishermen have just only arrived from an early day search for fresh fish.
-They catch crabs, lobster, and prawns in the lagoon next to Negombo and fresh fish in the open waters of the Indian Ocean.
+They catch crabs, lobsters, and prawns in the lagoon next to Negombo and fresh fish in the open waters of the Indian Ocean.

 Dried fish is a commonly added ingredient in the national dish of Sri Lanka; rice and curry.
-It’s often added because it’s a good source of proteins.
-The dried fish from Negombo fish market first gets salted and then shipped all over the island to be sold in shops & local flea markets.
+It’s often added because it’s a good source of protein.
+The dried fish from the Negombo fish market complex first gets salted and then shipped all over the island to be sold in shops & local flea markets.

 When I was staying in Kandy we often ate dried fish mixed up with rice and curry on a banana leaf.

-Tip: Negombo fish market is closed every Sunday.
+Tip: The fish market complex is closed every Sunday.
 But you can consider to visit it on Sunday if you want to avoid the big crowd.
+You can find the opening hours at the start of this article.
 A quiet day can be great for walking around in peace between the dried fish on the beach and for enjoying the view of the ocean.

-More information about Negombo Fish Market on tripadvisor.com
+More information about the Negombo Fish Market on tripadvisor.com